OctopusDeploy/blog/blog/2021-07/kubernetes-pod-service-accounts/index.md

 ## Adding a Kubernetes target using Pod Service Account authentication

-We now have a pool of healthy worker(s) running inside the Kubernetes cluster.
+We now have a pool of healthy workers running inside the Kubernetes cluster.

 The next step is adding a deployment target using the new authentication mode, Pod Service Account.